-The good news is that if you follow this 4-week plan to organize your finances, this resolution will be on auto-pilot for the rest of the year!
+The good news is that if you follow this plan, you will be able to organize your finances in 4 weeks!
+After the initial 4 week period, this resolution will be on auto-pilot for the rest of the year!

 - Now that you have your budget created, have a set amount of money transferred from your bank each month to your savings account.
 This will ensure that you will have CASH to spend on your next vacation or to purchase Christmas gifts.

 - While you’re on your bank’s website, sign up to pay your fixed bills (car note, mortgage, etc.) automatically each month to avoid paying any late fees.

 - Contact your auto and homeowner’s policies to make sure you are paying the least amount possible.
 If you are able to raise your deductibles it may save you a considerable amount of money over the year.
 Bundling your insurance policies with the same company is also a cost-saving move.